The Thunder, Perfect Mind: Form

 The content of "The Thunder, Perfect Mind" (the title may alternately be translated "The Thunder, Perfect Intellect") takes the form of an extended, riddling monologue, in which an immanent divine saviour speaks a series of paradoxical statements alternating between first-person assertions of identity and direct address to the audience.
 These paradoxical utterances echo Greek identity riddles, a common early poetic form in the Mediterranean.
 Moreover, it is a non-epistolic, non-narrative unmediated divine speech.

-It has been theorized that the text was originally composed in Greek due to its meter and phrasing, and it has been dated to a vaguely estimated period of time before 350 C.E., the date of the Coptic manuscript from which the text originates.

 Structure and language

 The work as a whole takes the form of a poem in parallel strophes, and the author, it may be surmised, has drawn on a tradition of such poems in both Egyptian and Jewish communities, in which a similarly female divinity (Isis or aspect of the divine Sophia respectively) expounds her virtues unto an attentive audience, and exhorts them to strive to attain her.
 Patricia Cox Miller suggests that it is the "self-revelation of a powerful goddess".